-Whether she’s excited about it being Friday or her that her first Olympic Games is on the horizon (it IS the Olympics), Katherine Nye channeled some serious feel-good energy to set a new snatch PR of 114 kilograms.
-On Friday, Jun 25, 2021, Nye shared the incredible feat on Instagram with a caption that simply read: “Grateful, more to come.”
+Whether she’s excited about it being Friday or that her first Olympic Games is on the horizon (it is the Olympics), Katherine Nye channeled some feel-good energy to set a new snatch PR of 114 kilograms.
+On, June 25, 2021, Nye shared the incredible feat on Instagram with a caption that read: “Grateful, more to come.”
 You can check out the 22-year-old’s lift below.

 View this post on Instagram